A huge French market

 A market not yet rich in fibre

-What are the connectivity needs of these MSEs?
-Priority No. 1: migrate to fibre.
+What are the connectivity needs of these very small businesses?
+Priority no. 1: migrate to fiber.
 Today, this technology is far from being in the majority among these small businesses.
-In 2019, only 19% of companies with 0 to 9 employees were using it!
-Copper links (ADSL and SDSL) are still largely dominant, while the total migration to fibre is planned for 2034.
-So there is plenty to do!
+In 2019, it was only available to 19% of companies with 0 to 9 employees!
+Copper links (ADSL and SDSL) thus remain largely dominant, while total migration to fiber is planned by 2034.
+So there's plenty to do!

 A boon for alternative telecom operators